juestchaos/obsidianMD-maths/School/We Are All Completely Beside Ourselves.md

 - Sigmund Freud
 	- Self-proclaimed psychoanalyst who was completely bonkers—recommended cocaine to treat headaches
 - The Kelloggs
-	- First person to run a
+	- First person to run an experiment raising a chimpanzee alongside a child.
+Experiment ran for nine months, and the chimpanzee Gua exhibited faster development than the child, but the experiment was ended when the human baby began mimicking sounds that Gua made.
 -

 # Eng ia1 bits